Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

 Quantifiers are a category of special characters that allow for matching of a certain number of occurrences of a character, group, or class in a string.
 As noted above, within our example we take advantage of the plus `+` quantifier to match one or more occurrences of the preceding set of characters, in our case [\da-z\.-], because it allows us to flexibly target an unspecified number of characters and account for the wide variety in sub domain names on the web.
 Further, we also take advantage of the question mark `?` to include optional features, specifically `(https?:\/\/)?` and `([\/\w \.-]*)*\/` as it is used to search for the presence or absence (i.e., zero or one occurrences) of the peceding character, group, or class.
 I our case, we take advantage of it to detect optional components of urls, these being the http protocol and the optional path/query parameters.
+This regular expression also takes advantage of curly braces containing a range of values to target a specific numer of occrrences of a preceding character, group, or class.
+Specifically, `{2,6}` is used to target a string of 2 to 6 characters from `[a-z\.]`, allowing this expression to target any top-level domain name (e.g., `com`, `net`, `edu`, `gov`, `io`).

-To summarize, quantifiers are useful because they allow matching of patterns that may repeat a certain of times in a string.
+Overall, quantifiers are useful because they allow matching of patterns that may repeat a certain of times in a string.

 ### OR Operator